Ride Leader Guidelines

-- Start with a mapping software then Drive it or ride it to finalize your cue or mark the route.
+- Start with mapping software, ridewithgps.com (RWGPS), then drive it or ride it to finalize your route.
 Stay off highly trafficked roads unless bike accommodations are in place.
-Be careful on multi-modal paths, extra precautions are necessary for horse, stroller and dog traffic.
+Be careful on multi-modal paths, where extra precautions are necessary for horse, stroller, and dog traffic.

-- The club has an account with ridewithgps.com which includes an ever growing data base of maps that can be used for route selection or you can create your own.
+- The club has an account with RWGPS which includes an ever-growing database of maps that can be used for route selection, or you can create your own.
 You can create a personal free account then request an invitation from the Road Captain for access to the club account features.

 2. SCHEDULING A RIDE

-- Check the calendar prior to scheduling your favorite ride to avoid duplication or conflict.
-Consider the big picture for all our Club riders.
+- Check the calendar prior to scheduling a ride to avoid duplication or conflict.
+Consider the big picture for all our club riders.
 It's a better use of our volunteer manpower if we can share the duties of putting a ride together with short and long legs and multiple ride leaders for one terrific and larger event.